kubevirt/containerized-data-importer/hack/README.md

     - `cluster-sync-uploadproxy`: builds the uploadproxy and pushes it into a running cluster.
     - `cluster-sync-uploadserver`: builds the uploadserver and pushes it into a running cluster.
     - `cluster-sync-operator`: builds the operator and pushes it into a running cluster.
+- `cluster-sync-test-infra`: pushes the test-infra pods into a running cluster.
+- `cluster-clean-cdi`: cleans all cdi resources, but not test-infra (cdi.kubevirt.io/testing labeled), cdi namespace and operator manifest.
+- `cluster-clean-test-infra`: cleans all test-infra resources (cdi.kubevirt.io/testing labeled).
 - `deps-update`: runs 'go mod tidy' and 'go mod vendor'
 - `docker`: compile all binaries and build all containerized
     - `docker-controller`: compile cdi-controller and build cdi-controller image